NShahri/react-workbox/packages/example-skip-waiting/README.md

 ### Why?

-In this case, new service worker will activated asap and start caching all network request and the window will be refreshed on user acceptance
+In this case, new service worker will activated asap and will starts caching all network requests.
+The window will be refreshed on user acceptance.

 ### how it works